nihilok/nihilok.github.io/_posts/2024-01-28-what-ive-learnt.md

 ---
-title: "What I've Learnt, Part 1"
+title: "Reflections on My Journey: What I've Learnt, Part 1"
 date: 2024-01-28
 ---

-### _It's been nearly 4 years since I started on the road to becoming a professional software engineer.
-What have I learnt in this time?_
+### _Nearly four years have passed since I embarked on my quest to become a professional software engineer.
+So, what nuggets of wisdom have I gathered along the way?_

-I thought it might be quite fun to start by taking a look back at some of the code I wrote very early on and go over anything that I was completely oblivious of at the time and reflect on how it felt to be stepping into the big wide world of programming.
+Join me as I take a nostalgic stroll down memory lane, revisiting some of the early code I penned as a fledgling programmer.
+It’s fascinating to reflect on the moments when I was blissfully unaware of the vast expanse of knowledge yet to be discovered in the world of coding.

-One of the first projects I took on as a learning exercise was a GUI program to download and extract MP3s from YouTube videos.
-I have a very close friend who was a few steps further along the road to me at the time, as he had already taken the plunge and was already maintaining his first mobile app, and when I told him what I was doing he offered me a useful criteria - he said it should take the JSON from exported Firefox bookmarks and download the whole list of MP3s.
-It was upon receiving this challenge, I think, that I realised how much of a buzz it is to have an extrinsic goal to be working towards, with other stakeholders involved.
-I succeeded in making my little Python Tkinter app do what he had asked.
-I even had some multithreading in there if I remember rightly so that I could show the progress of the downloads, but I probably had very little idea of what that entailed under the hood, and had just found something on StackOverflow that pointed me towards multithreading.
-One thing I remember definitely not understanding at this time was classes in Python.
-I was using them for sure, but the way I was using them was extremely naive.
+One of my inaugural projects – a genuine learning endeavour – was a GUI application designed to download and extract MP3s from YouTube videos.
+At that time, I had a close friend who was already well-versed in the programming realm; he was busy maintaining his first mobile app.
+When I shared my ambitious project with him, he issued a challenge: "Why not use the JSON from exported Firefox bookmarks to download an entire list of MP3s?"
+This was the moment I realised the motivation that comes from having a concrete goal, especially with others invested in your success.
+I proudly crafted my little Python Tkinter app to meet his expectations.
+I recall even dabbling in multithreading to showcase download progress—though if I’m honest, I barely grasped the concept at the time!
+My forays into Python classes were equally naive: I was using them, but lacked any real understanding.

-The first thing I notice looking back the code, is how everything is in the same file!
-Admittedly, it's not a huge program, but still, there's plenty of different things going on in this file.
-There's a window to download MP3s, a window to download MP4s and a main window.
+Looking back at my early code, one aspect stands out: everything was crammed into a single file.
+Sure, it wasn't a colossal program, but there were various distinct functionalities all located in that one space.
+I had a window for downloading MP3s, a separate one for MP4s, and the main interface.

 ```python
 LARGE_FONT = 'Verdana 14 bold'